ReactEMG Stroke: Healthy-to-Stroke Few-shot Adaptation for sEMG-Based Intent Detection: METHOD

 \section{METHOD}

 Our goal is to infer a stroke participant’s intended hand gesture from forearm EMG signals recorded during attempted movement and use it to control a robotic hand orthosis that assists the corresponding gesture.
 We capture $8$-channel EMG signals (Myo armband, Thalmic Labs), sampled at $200$~Hz, and train a model to predict the current intent from a predefined set of $K$ action classes (e.g., \texttt{open hand}, \texttt{close hand}, \texttt{relax}) using short windows of muscle activity.
 Let $x=\{x_1, x_2, \dots, x_T\}\in\mathbb{R}^{T\times C}$ represent a window of length $T$ of multichannel EMG time series sampled from $C$ sensors.
 Given $x$, the model learns a mapping $f:\mathbb{R}^{T\times C}\rightarrow\mathbb{R}^{K}$ and outputs an intent likelihood vector $y\in\mathbb{R}^{K}$.
 In online use, $f$ is queried repeatedly on a sliding window over the incoming EMG stream to provide control signals for an orthosis.
-In this study, we use the MyHand orthosis~\cite{Park2020}.

 We study healthy-to-stroke transfer learning for sEMG-based intent detection under data constraints.
 For each stroke participant, we start from a model pretrained on able-bodied data and fine-tune it using only a small, subject-specific training set.
 We then compare multiple adaptation strategies to a stroke-only baseline trained from scratch, and evaluate performance on held-out recordings under controlled distribution shifts: posture changes, armband repositioning, within-session drift, and orthosis actuation.